 Federal Regulations require that students must maintain satisfactory academic progress to receive financial aid.
 A student who has been denied financial assistance or who has been placed on financial aid suspension because of failure to maintain satisfactory academic progress may appeal in writing to the Financial Aid Appeals Committee.

 It may be possible for the Committee to make a professional judgment to certify that a student is not making satisfactory progress because of unusual circumstances beyond his/her control, such as personal medical problems or the death of an immediate family member.
 All circumstances must be documented.

 Please see the Financial Aid web site for various financial aid forms.
 The appeal form is called Satisfactory Academic Progress Appeal Form.

-Please see the Financial Aid web site forms and select MSU Billings General Scholarship Application.
+Please see the Scholarships web site forms and select MSU Billings General Scholarship Application.

 Those students who have had previous training in a foreign language or who are native speakers of a language other than English may receive credit for their level of proficiency through a credit examination.

-The Department of Modern Languages and Literatures administers national standardized credit examinations in French, German and Spanish.
+The Department of English, Philosophy & Modern Languages administers national standardized credit examinations in French, German and Spanish.
 Depending on proficiency, students may receive from one semester to two years credit in a language.
 High school study of a foreign language thus may provide immediate college credit to students who have applied themselves in high school.